-The problem with ice baths is that the cold you experience in them is an unrelenting, penetrating physical cold.
+The problem with ice baths is that the cold you experience in them can be an unrelenting, penetrating physical cold.
 You also need to stay in an ice bath for around 15-20 minutes for it to work.

 Further, you run the risk of hypothermia and exercise is not recommended for at least another 12 to 24 hours.
 Whole Body Cryotherapy is very different.
 No session is longer than 3 minutes and you can return to exercise immediately afterward.
 The comfort level is much higher as the delivery of the cold air is dry.

 The reason Whole Body Cryotherapy may help you to improve your running performance is that it can decrease recovery time, increase athletic performance and boost the body’s metabolic rate.
 A study published in the International Journal of Sports Physiology in 2015 showed whole body cryotherapy can enhance acute recovery of running performance in well-trained athletes.

 The study examined the effects of a wholebody cryotherapy (WBC) protocol on eleven endurance athletes sessions in a randomized crossover design in which 5×5 min of high-intensity running (HIR) were followed by 1 hour of passive rest at ~22°C, including either a 3 minute whole body cryotherapy session at -110°C or a placebo intervention of 3 min walking.
 A test protocol was performed before and after the recovery periods to test time to exhaustion, alterations in oxygen content of the vastus lateralis (TSI), oxygen consumption (VO2), capillary blood lactate, heart rate, and rating of perceived exertion during running.

 The results showed cryotherapy improved acute recovery during high-intensity intermittent exercise and that the improvements might be induced by enhanced oxygenation of the working muscles, as well as a reduction in cardiovascular strain and increased work economy at submaximal intensities.